Caring for your Newbridge Silverware Silver Plated Cutlery

 - Do not mix stainless steel and silver-plated cutlery in same dishwasher load.

-- Never use rubber bands when storing EPNS cutlery, they cause severe discoloration.
+- Never use rubber bands when storing silver plated cutlery, they cause severe discoloration.

 - Do not leave the cutlery sitting in the Dishwasher for long periods of time or use a “Rinse and Hold” Cycle.

 - Remove the cutlery before the drying cycle begins and hand dry the cutlery as soon as the cycle has finished.